spacemonkey1101/spacemonkey1101.github.io/reading-list.md

 7. Walter Issacsson: *Steve Jobs*[Reading]
 8. William Golding: *Lord of the Flies*
 9. Stephen Hawkings: *A Breif History of Time*
-10.H.G.
+10. H.G.
 Wells: *The Invisible Man*
-11.Bernhard Schlink: *The Reader*
+11. Bernhard Schlink: *The Reader*
-12.George R. R. Martin: *A Game of Thrones* 13.Christopher Marlowe: *Dr. Faustus*
+12. George R. R. Martin: *A Game of Thrones*
+13. Christopher Marlowe: *Dr. Faustus*